Greece mixes defiance, compromise as lending deal slips away

 Its official creditors - the euro zone and the IMF - have frozen bailout aid until the new leftist-led government in Athens reaches agreement on a comprehensive package of reforms.

-A deal had been pencilled in for an April 24 meeting of euro zone finance ministers in Riga, but it now seems too ambitious, officials said.
+A deal had been penciled in for an April 24 meeting of euro zone finance ministers in Riga, but it now seems too ambitious, officials said.

-That has raised fears the Greek government will not be able to make its next payments to the IMF, which total some $1 billion (0.67 billion pounds) over the next month.
+That has raised fears the Greek government will not be able to make its next payments to the IMF, which total some $1 billion over the next month.
 Missing an IMF payment could mean default and, eventually, an exit from the euro zone.

 European Commissioner for Economics and Monetary Affairs Pierre Moscovici reiterated on Thursday that a Greek exit from the single currency would be a catastrophe, but said its economic effects would be manageable for other euro zone members.